 1. Concepts of Print

 To teach concepts of print to young children, you can reference the skill continuum for tips on what children can do at different ages and levels.
 For example, four-year-olds may be at Benchmark 4.
-Research indicates that at this level “many children won’t be able to read sentences, but they could identify some letters, a few familiar words such as their own name, Mom, and Dad.
+Research indicates that at this level “many children won’t be able to read sentences, but they could identify a few letters and even a few familiar words such as their own name, Mom, and Dad.
 They can even start to identify spaces between words.”
 Download your free skill continuum here.

 2. Letter/Word Recognition

-If you check the Skill Continuum under Letter/Word recognition, it is common for 3-4 year olds to only recognize 6-7 letters.
-Try focusing on the 3 featured letters of the month when you go on a hunt so that you reinforce these letters in a new experience.
+If you check the Skill Continuum under Letter/Word recognition, it is common for three- and four-year-olds to recognize only six or seven letters.
+Try focusing on the three featured letters of the month when you go on a hunt so that you reinforce these letters in a new experience.
 For children who are comfortable with letter recognition, you can begin to move towards word recognition.

 To help you with this next step, we also include Sight Word Pointers every month with the I Can Read! booklet.
-They go together as a set, but can also be used separately after the children take home their books.
-After a full year of Mother Goose Time, your children will have been exposed to the pre-primary dolch list.
+After a full year of Experience Curriculum, your children will have been exposed to the pre-primary Dolch list.

-Quick fun fact: The Dolch Sight Words Sight Words are the most commonly used set of sight words.
+QUICK FUN FACT: The Dolch Sight Words are the most commonly used set of sight words.
 Educator Dr. Edward William Dolch developed the list in the 1930s by studying the most frequently occurring words in children’s books of that era.
 Collect all of these sight word pointers and word and photo tiles so that your children can find and point at sight words in all of your storybooks or even build their own sentences with the sight word and photo tiles.

 3. Reading Comprehension